 The persistent but largely distinct and localized conflicts across Myanmar cause small-scale regional displacements on a regular basis.
-As of October 2018, 128,000 people were displaced in Rakhine state and nearly 106,000 were displaced in Kachin and northern Shan, in the north (UN).
+As of October 2018, 128,000 people were displaced in Rakhine state

+Hundreds of thousands of Rohingya are likely to remain in Bangladesh, despite increasing calls for them to return (likely influenced by the impending Bangladeshi general election, which is due before the end of 2018).
+Some Rohingya may seek to reach Malaysia, including via Thailand or in boats. and nearly 106,000 were displaced in Kachin and northern Shan, in the north (UN).
 However, the government's authoritarian approach, particularly in Rakhine, makes it difficult for NGOs to operate there and thus to obtain accurate information about the humanitarian situation.
 Constraints on humanitarian access prevented UNICEF from reaching all of the 9,000 children believed to be in need of assistance for severe acute malnutrition in mid-2018.